 Flow State: Mastering Extrusion Multiplier

 Increasing your flow rate (or extrusion multiplier) slightly can help reduce tiny gaps between print lines, leading to a denser, more cohesive print.
-Experiment with values like 105% to 110%, or even up to 140% for very specific geometries, but watch out for elephant’s foot or over-extrusion artifacts.
+Experiment with values like 105% to 110%, or even up to 140% for very specific geometries, but monitor for elephant’s foot or over-extrusion artifacts.
 The goal is to fill every possible void without creating excess material.

 Layer by Layer Clarity: Nozzle Size and Layer Height